clemson-cal/sailfish/py_sailfish/doc/source/index.rst

    plt.plot(rho)
    plt.show()

-The :code:`run` function takes a sequence of arguments to control the driver and problem setup, and then returns the simulation final state.
-However no side-effects are performed by :code:`run` and the terminal output is suppressed (you can re-enable it with the keyword argument :code:`quiet=False`).
+The `run` function takes a sequence of arguments to control the driver and problem setup, and then returns the simulation final state.
+However no side-effects are performed by `run` and the terminal output is suppressed (you can re-enable it with the keyword argument ``quiet=False``).

 API documentation